cakephp/docs/en/appendices/3-3-migration-guide.rst

 * The default ``ErrorController`` no longer disables ``Auth`` and ``Security`` components, as it does not extend ``AppController``.
 If you are enabling these components through events, you will need to update your code.
+* ``Entity::clean`` now cleans original values, clearing them on save.
+This behavior was a bug, as the entity's original state should not persist a save but instead reflect the new state of the entity.

 PSR7 Middleware Support Added
 =============================